Script Editor

 Overview

-The left sidebar contains 30+ snippets grouped by tool.
-Search works across snippet titles and keyword tags — typing "warp" finds FNIRT and ANTs.
-Filter pills (FSL, FS, ANTs…) restrict the list to one tool family.
-Clicking a snippet asks confirmation only if you have written something that differs from the default boilerplate.
+Search works across snippet titles and keyword tags — typing warp finds FNIRT and ANTs, typing brain finds BET.
+Filter pills (FSL / FS / ANTs / MRtrix / PY / BIDS / HPC) restrict the list to one tool family.
+Clicking a snippet on the default boilerplate loads silently; if you have written something real it asks for confirmation first.

 Quick action bar